Festival ADAR

 Continuity and return

-Sustained relationships with local governments, neighbors, and cultural agents.
+Sustained relationships with local governments, residents, and cultural agents.
 The project grows as a network.

 Experiences for local and visiting audiences, with mediation and context.